Goodlinux/IonosDnsUpdater/README.md

  > - **BOX_IP** = local ip of the livebox to be able to catch external ipv4 and ipv6 from your box ex : 192.168.0.1 (optional parameter)
  > - **BOX_USER** = user to be connected to the LiveBox 5 ex : admin (optional parameter)
  > - **BOX_PASSWORD** = password to be connected to the LiveBox 5 ex : monpassword (optional parameter)
+    you can also set it as a secret ex : BOX_PASSWORD=/run/secrets/box_password and set the docker-compose with a link to the secret file
  > - **TZ** =       Time zone of the container     ex : Europe/Paris

  Working with IPv4 or IpV6